jhijas/terraform-vsec-demo/README.md

 Demo code for provisioning a two-tier architectue consisting on a loadblanced autoscale group of Check Point security gateways and a loadbalanced autoscale group of web servers

 This example will create a new EC2 Key Pair in the specified AWS Region.
-The key name and path to the public key must be specified via the terraform command vars.
+The key name and path to the public key must be specified via the terraform variables file.

 Finally the code will register the external LB IP address into a route53 existing zone.